KazBarker/SP25_DS5111_nrg6cb/README.md

 	* In your GitHub account (under Settings > SSH and GPG keys) add a new SSH key, pasting your copied key text into the **Key** field`

 3. Navigate to your home directory and clone this repository

-4. Navigate into the main folder of the cloned repository and install some basic packages by typing `./scripts/init.sh`
+4. Install required packages and set global variables by navigating into the main folder of the cloned repo and typing: `. ./scripts/init.sh`

 5. Finish setting up the environment by typing `make quick_start`.
 Fill out the fields for your global GitHub credentials when prompted.